 Tsukamoto~\cite{Tsukamoto:2020iez} got the deflection angle with the coefficient

 and the constant

-in the strong deflection limit~$b \rightarrow b_{\mathrm{m}} + 0$ in the semi-analytical method.
-Sasaki~\cite{Sasaki:2025web} investigated the deflection angle of the rays reflected inside and outside of the marginally unstable photon sphere the Reissner-Nordstr\"{o}m naked singularity spacetime in the strong deflection limits~$b \rightarrow b_{\mathrm{m}} \pm 0$ and obtained
+in the strong deflection limit~$b \rightarrow b_{\mathrm{m}} + 0$ in the semianalytical method.
+Sasaki~\cite{Sasaki:2025web} investigated the deflection angle of the rays reflected inside and outside of the marginally unstable photon sphere in the Reissner-Nordstr\"{o}m naked singularity spacetime in the strong deflection limits~$b \rightarrow b_{\mathrm{m}} \pm 0$ and obtained

 and

 where $\Gamma \left( z \right)$ is the gamma function, and higher terms in the deflection angles.
 Sasaki pointed out that $\bar{c}_+$ in Eq.~(\ref{eq:cRN3}) is invalid since that the deflection angle with $\bar{c}_+$ in Eq.~(\ref{eq:cRN3}) and $\bar{d}_+$ in Eq.~(\ref{eq:dRN3}) obtained by Tsukamoto~\cite{Tsukamoto:2020iez} does not converge to the deflection angle without approximations.